RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

       - Teoh, a Malaysian citizen, came to Australia where he married.
 Children were born in the course of the marriage.
 Following conviction for drug-related offences, Teoh was determined to be not eligible for a grant of resident status and became subject to possible deportation under the Migration Act 1958 (Cth)
       - The Court held by a 4 to 1 majority that the best interests of the children should have been taken into account by the decision-maker and that a legitimate expectation existed that the terms of the Convention should have been considered.
       - In 2003 the High Court in Re Minister for Immigration and Multicultural affairs; Exparte Lam had an opponunity to review some aspects of its decision in Teoh.
-        - While not directly overruling Teoh, some members of the Court were critical of the doctrine of 'legitimate expectation’
+        - While not directly overruling Teoh, some members of the Court were critical of the doctrine of 'legitimate expectation'
         - Rejected the doctrine of 'legitimate expectation'
     - PLAINTIFF M70/2011 V MINISTER FOR IMMIGRATION AND CITIZENSHIP; PLAINTIFF M106/2011 V MINISTER FOR IMMIGRATION AND CITIZENSHIP [2011] HCA 32;
       - Australia's power to remove non-citizens from its territory is confined by the practical necessity to find a state that will receive the person who is to be removed